-I recently attended the Consumer Electronics Show in Vegas, and it’s true, you can’t spell “excess” without CES.
-After traversing an area the size of Rhode Island brimming with gadgetry, blissed-out geeks, and scantily clad spokesmodels uttering words they didn’t understand, I have but two regrets…
+I recently attended the Consumer Electronics Show in Vegas, and yes, you can’t spell “excess” without CES.
+After traversing an area the size of Rhode Island brimming with gadgetry, blissed-out geeks, and scantily clad spokesmodels, I have but two regrets…

 - I didn’t wear more comfy shoes.
 (My feet still feel like the back side of a slow rodeo clown.)

-As for the electronics, Panasonic’s 150-inch TV was definitely drool-worthy, and I dug the projector the size of a deck of cards.
-But what snagged my attention was this upstart electronics brand that’s purely marketing on steroids.
+As for the electronics, Panasonic’s 150-inch TV certainly instilled tech-lust, and I dug the projector the size of a deck of cards.
+But what snagged my attention was an upstart electronics brand that’s purely marketing on steroids.

 And, hence, I kneel before thee, Master Alden, for thou art a true marketeer.